mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 poc_teq_f = {
                 'What controls the cell\'s operations?': 'nucleus',
-                'What controls what comes into and out of the cell?': 'cell membrane', 'What is the fluid inside a cell surroudning the nucleus?': 'cytoplasm', 'What is a rigid layer outside of the plasma membrane?': 'cell wall', 'What is a watery fluid that maintains the life of a cell?': 'central vacuole', 'What produces proteins with ribonucleic acid?': 'ribosome',
+                'What controls what comes into and out of the cell?': 'cell membrane', 'What is the fluid inside a cell surrounding the nucleus?': 'cytoplasm', 'What is a rigid layer outside of the plasma membrane?': 'cell wall', 'What is a watery fluid that maintains the life of a cell?': 'central vacuole', 'What produces proteins with ribonucleic acid?': 'ribosome',